allyson-hur/data-science-S2025/challenges/c11-psaap-assignment.md

   - fit_nonphysical is also the least accurate according to rsquare
 - What *Category* of variable is `avg_T`?
 Why is it such an effective predictor?
   - It is an output variable.
-It’s an effective predictor since it’s proportional to T_norm.
+It’s an effective predictor since T_norm is computed in terms of avg_T.
 - Would we have access to `avg_T` if we were trying to predict a *new* value of `T_norm`?
 Is `avg_T` a valid predictor?
   - No, because both are output variables, so either both exist or both